mstergiou/nuke-buas/README.md

 # nuke-buas

-Tools for the Film VFX students of BUas.
+Tools for the BUas' Film VFX students.

 ## Tools
 1. Convert Paths to Relative